kingkundo/super-payload-launcher/README.md

 ---

+# Contribute 🎁

+Super Payload Launcher now supports translations for different locales!
+If you can speak a language other than English, please consider translating ##en.json## under the ##locales## folder to your language of choice.

+---

 # Contact 📞

 If you appreciate this software, or have some feedback to give, please email me at versionxcontrol@gmail.com, or follow me [on Twitter @versionxcontrol](https://twitter.com/versionxcontrol).